pgjdbc/pgjdbc/docs/documentation/head/prepare.md

 next: your-database.html
 ---

-Generally speaking Java does not support using unix sockets the PostgreSQL™ server must be configured to allow TCP/IP connections.
+Out of the box, Java does not support unix sockets so the PostgreSQL server must be configured to allow TCP/IP connections.
 Starting with server version 8.0 TCP/IP connections are allowed from `localhost`.
 To allow connections to other interfaces than the loopback interface, you must modify the `postgresql.conf` file's `listen_addresses`